Clustering performance analysis using a new correlation-based cluster validity index: The proposed cluster validity indices

+We provide the user two options for $\texttt{NC}(1)$.
+If $\texttt{NC}(1)=0$ is chosen, then $\texttt{NC}(2)$ will improve noticeably from $\texttt{NC}(1)$, which will often result in our index providing a peak at $k=2$.
+Otherwise, $\texttt{NC}(1)$ is based on the ratio of the standard deviation and the difference between the maximum and minimum distance between each point and the centroid of the entire data set.
+Intuitively, if the SD is small compared to the difference between the maximum and minimum, dividing into two groups will yield better results.

-Next we state some properties of NC.
+Next, we state some properties of NC.

-\begin{proposition} For $k \in [n]$ and \texttt{NC}$(k)$ as in Definition \ref{nc}, \begin{enumerate} \item $-1\le \texttt{NC}(k) \le 1$ \item \texttt{NC}$(n)=1$. \end{enumerate} \end{proposition} \proof The first item follows immediately from the fact that $\Corr$ is a correlation coefficient and that NC$(1)$=0.
+\begin{proposition} For $k \in [n]$ and \texttt{NC}$(k)$ as in Definition \ref{nc}, \begin{enumerate} \item $-1\le \texttt{NC}(k) \le 1$ \item \texttt{NC}$(n)=1$. \end{enumerate} \end{proposition} \proof The first item follows immediately from the fact that $\Corr$ is a correlation coefficient and that NC$(1) \ge 0$.
 For the second item, when $k=n$ we have $\vec{c}(n)=\vec{d}$.
-Hence NC$(n) = \Corr(\vec{d},\vec{d})=1$. \bbox
+Hence, NC$(n) = \Corr(\vec{d},\vec{d})=1$. \bbox

 A large NC (close to 1) indicates a good linear relationship between the true distance and the centroid cluster distance.
-Note that NC$(k) \rightarrow 1$ as $k \rightarrow n$, that is, if each point forms its own cluster, the linear association is perfect.
-Since this perfect association does not provide any information, we propose two adjustments to the NC correlation in Definition \ref{nci1} and \ref{nci2}.
+Note that NC$(k) \rightarrow 1$ as $k \rightarrow n$.
+That is, if each point forms its own cluster, the linear association is perfect.
+Since this perfect association does not provide any information, we propose an adjustment to the NC correlation in Definition \ref{nci}.